itssamuelrowe/binarystars/content/installing-and-using-java-development-tools/using-the-java-documentation.md

-In this lecture, you will learn about the Java Documentation.
+In this section, you will learn about the Java Documentation.

 The Java API has thousands of classes, interfaces, enumerations, methods, and fields.
 These prewritten classes provide a powerful functionality to you.